-The Program Contract Maximums specified in Exhibit B-1 MH and this Exhibit B MH are intended to cover services during the entire term of the Agreement, unless otherwise specified in the Exhibit A(s) MH to this Agreement (such as time-limited or services tied to the school year).
+The Program Contract Maximums specified in Exhibit B-1-MH and this Exhibit B MH are intended to cover services during the entire term of the Agreement, unless otherwise specified in the Exhibit A(s) MH to this Agreement (such as time-limited or services tied to the school year).
 Under no circumstances shall Contractor cease services prior to June 30 due to an accelerated draw down of funds earlier in the Fiscal Year.
 Failure to provide services during the entire term of the Agreement may be considered a breach of contract and subject to the Termination provisions specified in the Agreement.

-The Director or designee shall review the monthly claim(s) and invoices to confirm accuracy of the data submitted.
-With the exception of the final month's payment under this Agreement, County shall make provisional payment for approved claims within thirty (30) calendar days of the receipt of said claim(s) and invoice by County subject to the contractual limitations set forth in this Agreement and all exhibits hereto.
+The Behavioral Wellness Director or designee shall review the monthly claim(s) and invoices to confirm accuracy of the data submitted.
+County shall make provisional payment for approved claims within thirty (30) calendar days of the generation of said claim(s) and invoice by County subject to the contractual limitations set forth in this Agreement and all exhibits hereto.

-- B. Monthly Financial Statements.
-Within 15 calendar days of the end of the month in which services are delivered, Contractor shall submit monthly financial statements reflecting the previous month's and cumulative year to date direct and indirect costs and other applicable revenues for Contractor's programs described in the Exhibit A(s) MH.
-If a program has both Medi-Cal billable costs and Non-Medi-Cal billable costs, Contractor shall separately identify Non-Medi-Cal billable costs on their financial statements. - C. Withholding of Payment for Non-submission of MIS and Other Information.
-If any required service data, invoice, financial statement or report is not submitted by Contractor to County within the time limits described in this Agreement or if any such information is incomplete, incorrect, or is not completed in accordance with the requirements of this Agreement, then payment shall be withheld until County is in receipt of complete and correct data and such data has been reviewed and approved by Director or designee.
-Director or designee shall review such submitted service data within sixty (60) calendar days of receipt. - D. Withholding of Payment for Unsatisfactory Clinical Documentation.
-Director or designee shall have the option to deny payment for services when documentation of clinical services does not meet minimum Federal, State and County written standards.
+- B. Subsidy Payments.
+This section applies to providers with programs that have subsidy funding allocations.
+For each program with subsidy funding comprising 5% or less, of the total program funding allocation set forth in Exhibit B-1, payment of subsidy will occur at cost settlement after the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations.
+For providers with more than 5% total subsidy funding in any program, the final subsidy payment, or up to a maximum of 20% of total subsidy funding allocated for the given program in Exhibit B-1, will be withheld until the year end cost report has been submitted and costs are determined to be in compliance with contract terms and State and Federal regulations. - C. Monthly Financial Statements.
+Within 15 calendar days of the end of the month in which services are delivered, Contractor shall submit monthly financial statements reflecting the previous month's and cumulative year to date direct and indirect costs and other applicable revenues for Contractor's programs described in the Exhibit A(s).
+If a program has both Medi-Cal billable costs and Non-Medi-Cal billable costs, Contractor shall separately identify Non-Medi-Cal billable costs on their financial statements. - D. Withholding of Payment for Non-submission of Service Data and Other Information.
+If any required service data, invoice, financial statement or report is not submitted by Contractor to County within the time limits described in this Agreement or if any such information is incomplete, incorrect, or is not completed in accordance with the requirements of this Agreement, then payment shall be withheld until County is in receipt of complete and correct data and such data has been reviewed and approved by Behavioral Wellness Director or designee.
+Behavioral Wellness Director or designee shall review such submitted service data within sixty (60) calendar days of receipt. - E. Withholding of Payment for Unsatisfactory Clinical Documentation.
+Behavioral Wellness Director or designee shall have the option to deny payment for services when documentation of clinical services does not meet minimum Federal, State and County written standards.

-E. Claims Submission Restrictions.
+F. Claims Submission Restrictions.